Narayanvyas243/Containerization-and-Devops-/lab/exp1/README.md

 - Uses more RAM and disk space

-- Separate full OS required
+- Seperate full os required

   ---
  ## Part B – Container using Docker
  ---